A Drâa Valley Oasis: The Essential Travel Guide to Agdz

 Best places to stay in Agdz

 Lovingly renovated and decorated with Amazigh rugs, this authentic kasbah is run by the wonderful Mustafa and his family.
+It's located around five kilometres from Agdz in the ksar village of Tamnougalt, so it's best to have your own vehicle.
 The views of the surrounding oasis and the mountains in the distance are nothing short of spectacular.

-Featuring air-conditioned rooms and private terraces, this affordable hotel in Agdz includes delicious breakfasts in all of its stays.
+Featuring traditionally styled rooms and private terraces, this affordable hotel in Agdz includes delicious breakfasts in all of its stays.
 Bikes can be rented onsite for exploring the town and guided hikes can be arranged on request.
+It's located in the north of town and within easy reach of restaurants and cafes.

 Best places to stay in Agdz